Du Tao

 Du Tao (died 16 September 315?), courtesy name Jingwen, was a Chinese rebel leader during the Jin dynasty (266–420).
-In 311, he was proclaimed a leader of an uprising led by Ba and Shu refugees in Jingzhou and Xiangzhou (湘州; in modern Hunan), who were oppressed by the local administrators and populace.
-Du Tao fought with the Jin forces led by Wang Dun, Tao Kan and Zhou Fang for roughly four years, before he presumably died while fleeing in 315, putting an end to his rebellion.
+In 311, he was proclaimed the leader of an uprising by Ba and Shu refugees in Jing and Xiang (湘州; in modern Hunan) provinces, who had been oppressed by the local populace.
+After Du Tao ousted the provincial inspectors, the Prince of Langya, Sima Rui in the east sent his generals Wang Dun, Tao Kan and Zhou Fang to campaign against him.
+His rebellion lasted for roughly four years, before he presumably died while fleeing in 315.

 Life

 Brief stint under Luo Shang

-Du Tao was from Chengdu, Yizhou (in present-day Sichuan) and was the grandson of a famous official in Shu Han named Du Zhi (杜植) during the Three Kingdoms period.
-In 300, the official Luo Shang was made Inspector of Yizhou.
+Du Tao was from Chengdu, Yi province (in present-day Sichuan) and was the grandson of a famous official in Shu Han named Du Zhi (杜植) during the Three Kingdoms period.
+In 300, the official Luo Shang was made Inspector of Yi.
 It was during this time that Du Tao was likely chosen by Luo Shang to be an Abundant Talent candidate.

-In Yizhou, Luo Shang had an unsteady relationship with a powerful refugee leader named Li Te.
-Luo Shang was ordered by the court to send the refugees back to Qinzhou and Yongzhou, while Li Te, at the behest of the refugees, wanted to lengthen their stay until it was completely safe for them to return.
+In Yi, Luo Shang had an unsteady relationship with a powerful refugee leader named Li Te.
+Luo Shang was ordered by the court to send the refugees back to Qin and Yong provinces, while Li Te, at the behest of the refugees, wanted to lengthen their stay until it was completely safe for them to return.
 Luo Shang tolerated them at first, but was later determined to carry out his duty.
 Li Te's envoy, Yan Shi (閻式), managed to persuade Du Tao into helping the refugees by talking his superior into extending their stay.
 In fact, Du Tao was inclined to give the refugees a year-long extension instead of Yan Shi's initial proposal of extending to winter.
 However, Luo Shang refused to listen to Du Tao, so in protest, Du Tao returned his Abundant Talent slate and went back home.